 The story is just the plain facts of what happened in France and Belgium late in 1944.
 The 101st Airborne thinks they’re getting leave in Paris, but are instead sent back into the fray to plug up a surprise German winter advance at Bastogne.
 The engagement turns into The Battle of the Bulge, with the Americans surrounded.
 Taking advantage of bad weather, the German counteroffensive hits at an opportune moment.
 Totally fogged-in, the American troops are cut off from aerial reinforcement.

-The key image of Battleground that has persisted to this day is the sight of James Whitmore hobbling painfully through the snow with his feet wrapped in torn blankets — he’s a Bill Mauldin cartoon come to life.
-Whitmore personifies the average “dog-faced” GI fighting away from home.
+The key image of Battleground that has persisted to this day is the sight of James Whitmore with his feet wrapped in torn blankets, hobbling painfully through the snow — he’s a Bill Mauldin cartoon come to life.
+Whitmore personifies the average dog-faced GI fighting away from home.
 He’s a dirty, unshaven loveable mess, and he knows it will do no good to complain.

-Robert Pirosh’s script avoids most wartime clichés that dogged movies like Guadalcanal Diary.
+Robert Pirosh’s script avoids the wartime clichés that dogged movies like Guadalcanal Diary.
 Free of the need to boost morale, soldiers no longer gather like happy campers to sing songs, and nobody talks about their girl or dog back home.
 Talking about food is discouraged, as the subject is too depressing.
 The soldiers complain bitterly and are understandably selfish.
 ‘Nobody cares’ is the first thing heard when they feel they’ve been abandoned.
-An older foot soldier played by George Murphy is awaiting papers excusing him from duty, and is miserable when he’s moved up to the line instead.
+An older foot soldier played by George Murphy is awaiting papers excusing him from duty.
 By the time his discharge orders come, he’s in the woods with everyone else, cut off and surrounded.